pradoprojects/SiAC/readme.md

 * _war_: a war file generated from Eclipse to deploy the SiAC in the server (database username and password must be configured properly in the src/hibernate.cfg and tomcat server.xml files).

 <h2> Try it! </h2>
-You can have a taste of the system in the following link:
+You can take a look at a beta release of the system in the following link:

 http://52.146.2.13:8080/SiAC/faces/contas/menu.jsp